StoneCypher/circular_buffer_js/README.md

 cb.fill(item);     // maxes `length` and sets every element to `item` cb.clear();        // empties the container

-cb.isFull;         // returns `true` if no space left, `false` otherwise cb.isEmpty;        // returns `true` if no space used, `false` otherwise cb.available;      // returns the number of spaces remaining currently
+cb.first;          // returns the first value in the queue; throws when empty cb.last;           // returns the last value in the queue; throws when empty cb.isFull;         // returns `true` if no space left, `false` otherwise cb.isEmpty;        // returns `true` if no space used, `false` otherwise cb.available;      // returns the number of spaces remaining currently